mapbox/tilelive-redis/README.md

 - **readthrough** hits redis first and only calls a `get` on the original source if a cache miss occurs.
 - **race** always hits both redis and the original source concurrently.
 The IO operation that completes fastest will handle the `get` call.
 After both operations are complete the cache may be updated if the original source's contents have changed.

+### Command queue high water mark

+`node-redis` supports a `command_queue_high_water` options, which tilelive-redis uses in order to avoid back pressure in the application as a result of a failing redis server.  tilelive-redis will skip redis and instead request only from the source once the command queue high water mark is hit.
+The default value for `command_queue_high_water` is set by node-redis and is 1000; set a custom value in your redis client if you desire.